How fighter pilots plan combat missions

 Changing a plan at the last minute is one of the surest ways to create confusion and cause a mission to fail.
 Before I became a fighter pilot, I didn’t realize how much time and effort went into mission planning.
 It’s meant to be a joke, but it’s surprisingly accurate that mission planning takes as long as you have.

-Often, during large force exercises, we’ll be flying with upwards of a hundred aircraft.
+Often, during large force exercises, we’d be flying with upwards of a hundred aircraft.
 Because no plan survives first contact with the enemy, the mission commander is almost always a fighter pilot, on the leading edge, ready to adjust the plan as the mission develops.
 The commander is also in charge of organizing and leading the planning in the days before the mission.

 plan fighter pilot